NigelEarle/AWS-CSA-Notes-2018/The-Well-Architected-Framework/README.md

 **AWS Config** with the AWS Config rules feature create mechanisms to automatically track and respond to changes in your AWS workloads and environments

-It is also important to use features like **tagging** to make sure all resources in a workload can be easily identified when needed during operations and respones.
+It is also important to use features like **tagging** to make sure all resources in a workload can be easily identified when needed during operations and responses.

-**What preperation questions should you ask yourself for operational excellence?**
+**What preparation questions should you ask yourself for operational excellence?**

 - What best practices for cloud operations are your using?
 - How are you doing configuration management for your workload?

-Be sure that documentation doesnt become stale or out of date!
+Be sure that documentation doesn't become stale or out of date!
 Documentation should be thorough!

 Without application designs, environment configs, resource configs, response plans, and mitgation plans documentation is not complete.